Mass at Lourdes Hill College.

 The intersection of the Benedictine tradition with the life, ministry and culture of Good Samaritan Education impels us to be a community of welcome and compassion, a sign of hope in our hungry world in response to the Gospel question, “Who is my neighbour?”
 (Lk 10:29)

 The call to love and support others, impelled by the love of Christ above all things, is first and foremost a response to God’s astonishing love for humankind, a love revealed in the person of Jesus Christ.
-Passion for God and compassion for the other is central to our witness to the Gospel and at the heart of mission.
+Passion for God and compassion for others are nurtured through prayer and scripture and are central to our witness to the Gospel and at the heart of mission.
+RB 4 begins with Benedict echoing the Parable: “First of all love the Lord your God, with your whole heart, your whole soul and all your strength and love your neighbour as yourself.”

 Hospitality is the openness to the other as the person of Christ in our midst.
 It is about acceptance of others and creating a space that is welcoming of diversity and difference where each can be transformed by one another on a common journey.
 In the process of hospitality, we have a prototype for all our responsibilities toward others.
 A blessing accompanies both the offering and the receiving of hospitality.

-The aim of Benedictine life is to find peace.
+Benedictine life aims to find peace.
 It is our legacy, our mandate and our mission and we must pursue it and work for it.
-We live peace by being at peace with one another, being at peace within ourselves, being at peace in the community, and at peace with what we are asked to do and with those with whom we work and live.
 There can be no peace in the world unless there is justice for everyone, especially the vulnerable and the marginalised.
+Our communities strive to inspire leaders for our society who will work for the common good, who will ask difficult questions about the nature of society, and who will advocate for those in need.